elatella/deep-prepyto-paper/manuscript.md

 ## Results

-To automize the tracing of cellular features in tomograms, also called segmentation, we developed a deep-learning pipeline, which segments 3D objects.
--> similar approaches in 2D
+Cellular cryo- electron tomography is an upcoming field with a multitude of possible applications.

 The manual segmentation of synaptic vesicles is one of the most time-intensive steps, when segmenting tomograms of presynaptic terminals.
-Synaptic vesicles also constitute a large, homogeneous group, which would create a large training set for deep learning applications.
+Synaptic vesicles constitute a large, homogeneous group, constituting a large training set for deep learning applications.
 Therefore, we decided to develop the automatic segmentation for synaptic vesicles in an initial step.
 The used tomograms were previously manually segmented with IMOD [@doi:10.1006/jsbi.1996.0013].
 In a next step, filaments connecting the synaptic vesicles with each other (connectors) and to the active zone (AZ) were automatically segmented with the algorithm application Pyto [@doi:10.1016/j.jsb.2016.10.004].